brainhubeu/react-carousel/README.md

 ```

 Where:
-* `value` is current slide index (zero based, in the example above imageOne has index 0, imageTwo has index 1 and so on)
+* `value` is the current slide's index (zero based, in the example above imageOne has index 0, imageTwo has index 1 and so on)
 * `onChange` handler triggered when carousel wants to change current slide (e.g. on arrow click or on swipe)

 ### Adding arrows